 - You must be deemed fit to teach.

-- You must be able to reflect on some significant experience (a minimum of ten days) in a relevant educational setting(s).
+- You must be able to reflect on some experience in relevant educational setting(s).

 Course requires ATAS